BrockDSL/ArcGIS_Visualization/README.md

 **The Scenario**

-We will be mapping tree sample data for the neighbourhood of Bridgewater near Niagara Falls and Chippewa.
+We will be mapping tree sample data for the neighbourhood of Bridgewater near Niagara Falls and Chippawa.
 Tabular data was joined with the geospatial data creating a powerful connection that will allow us to visualize attributes such as diameter at breast height (DBH) and tree species.
 Although this example uses point data, the same general steps could apply to boundary files such as census tracts or municipal boundaries and associated tabular data.

 ----